mozaffari-mm/w3id.org/onfood/ontology/README.md

 # Onfood Ontology

-This persistent identifier is maintained for the Onfood ontology project.
+This persistent identifier is maintained for the Onfoods ontology project.

 **Maintainer:**
 Maryam Mozaffari